 On June 28, 2018, the then Governor of California signed the California Consumer Privacy Act (CCPA) into law.
 It becomes effective on January 1, 2020.
 The bill is the most robust data privacy law in the United States of America to date.
-This article breaks down CCPA and the important things one must be aware of it.
+This article breaks down CCPA and the essential things one must be aware of it.

 The official CCPA text contains many terms.
 Let’s get familiarized with some of them.

 Consumer: any natural person who is a California resident.

 Business: Any for-profit entity that operates in California and collects personal information from Californian residents and that alone, or jointly, determines the purposes and means of processing the information.
 A business should also meet at least one of the following CCPA requirements:

 - Annual gross revenue is over twenty-five million dollars ($25,000,000).